Gonorrhoea

 Will it go away by itself?

-Condoms and dental dams (a thin plastic barrier) are effective ways of protecting yourself and your sexual partners from vaginally, anally and orally transmitted STIs, including gonorrhoea.
-Learn more about protecting yourself from STIs.
+Condoms and dental dams (a thin plastic barrier used for oral sex) are effective ways of protecting yourself and your sexual partners from gonorrhoea, as well as other STIs.
+Get more advice about practising safe sex to prevent STIs.

 What can I do now?